RPN17M2G/CallbackLogger_ForCppAndPython/README.md

 ### Test Map

+There are currently 69 tests in total(Version 1.0.0), distributed as follows:

 #### Python Tests

+There are currently 30 tests for python - Version 1.0.0

 focuses on functionality and integration of the Python API, ensuring that all features work as expected, including:
 - Function and file callbacks